Aminemalloul/CampusChat/README.md

 # Distributed Applications - Final Project: "CampusChat: Android Chat Application" By Mohammed Amine Malloul

 ## Overview
 CampusChat is an Android-based chat application designed for easy and efficient communication within campus communities.
-Utilizing Firebase for database management and user authentication, the application supports text and multimedia messaging in a user-friendly environment.
+Utilizing Firebase for database management, user authentication and multimidia storage, the application supports text and multimedia messaging in a user-friendly environment.

+### Note
+The Dockerfile sets up an Android SDK environment using a pre-configured image and builds your project.
+For actual device emulation, you would typically need to run the emulator on a host machine or use a cloud-based emulator service.
+Adjust the Dockerfile as needed based on your specific requirements and environment constraints.

 ## Features